jyotichaudhary21112-gif/Solidification/docs/theory/ConservationEquation.md

 In alloy solidification, solute atoms are partitioned between the solid and liquid phases.
 This is governed by the equilibrium partition coefficient $k$:

+### Partition Coefficient

+The distribution of solute atoms between the solid and liquid phases is governed by the partition coefficient $k$:

 $$k = \frac{C_s^{*}}{C_l^{*}}$$

+Where:
+* $C_s^*$ is the solute concentration in the solid at the interface.
+* $C_l^*$ is the solute concentration in the liquid at the interface.